 The lower Hosiery segment operating profit in 2008 compared to 2007 is primarily attributable to lower gross profit partially offset by lower distribution expenses of \$5 million, savings of \$2 million from our cost reduction initiatives and prior restructuring actions, lower non-media related MAP expenses of \$2 million and lower spending of \$3 million in numerous areas.
 A significant portion of the selling, general and administrative expenses in each segment is an allocation of our consolidated selling, general and administrative expenses, however certain expenses that are specifically identifiable to a segment are charged directly to each segment.
-The allocation methodology for the consolidated selling, general and administrative expenses before segment allocations was \$31 million lower in 2008 compared to 2007.
+The allocation methodology for the consolidated selling, general and administrative expenses for 2008 is consistent with 2007.
+Our consolidated selling, general and administrative expenses before segment allocations was \$31 million lower in 2008 compared to 2007.